 raw datasets and baseline features.
 The latter aims at the participants who do not want to explore feature extraction, and will use the provided baseline features to explore distinct ML models (different deep neural network architectures, etc.).
 Alternatively, the participant can deal directly with the raw features and design his/her own feature extraction module.
 In the test stage, the participant can assume the input data is using either representation: raw data or baseline features.

-The test dataset is not labeled and is disjoint from the provided training set.
-The labeled training set can be split by the participant into training and validation sets, such that the validation can be used for model selection.
+is not labeled s009 is disjoint from the provided training set s008.
+The dataset s009 incorporates not only the data that is used to generate the inputs to the ML model, but also the ray-tracing data.
+Having the ray-tracing data, the participants can generate the correct labels and assess / tune the models trained with s008.
+The labeled training set s008 can be split by the participant into training and validation sets, such that the validation can be used for model selection.
+Or, alternatively, s009 can be used for validation.

 In case of a draw among distinct teams with respect to top-10 classification, we will break it using top-1 classification.

-Models must be trained only with examples included in the provided datasets.
-It is not allowed to use additional data extracted from other datasets, but automatic data augmentation techniques can be eventually used.
+Models must be trained only with data included in the provided s008 datasets.
+It is not allowed to use additional data extracted from other datasets such as s009, but automatic data augmentation techniques can be eventually used.
 Previously trained models (for example, VGGNet, ResNet, Inception, etc.) can be incorporated to the solution only if they are publicly available and their URLs are properly cited in the submitted report.

 You can participate in teams.
 The team members should be announced at the enrollment stage and will be considered to have an equal contribution.

 The enrolled participants will receive access to upload files to a cloud storage server.
-Each team is required to upload:
+Each team is required to upload (see extra information and requirements here):

 - Their own ML model, which can consist of a neural network, decision trees, or any other model trained solely with the provided data.